Pregnant Christine Quinn Stuns on 'Playboy' Cover: Baby Bump Pics

-Pregnant on Playboy!
+Pregnant on Playboy South Africa!
 Christine Quinn bared her baby bump on the magazine’s March cover, published on Friday, March 12.

 News broke last month that the Selling Sunset star, 31, is pregnant with her and husband Christian Richard‘s first child.
 “Christine is so excited to be a mother and her friends are so excited for her,” a source exclusively told Us Weekly at the time.